 - Return Payment Penalty Fee: Up to $40

-- Have been denied for secured cards from both major and local card issuers
+- You have been denied for secured cards from both major and local card issuers

-- Cannot spare cash to use as a secured card security deposit
+- You cannot spare cash to use as a secured card security deposit

-- Will pay their balance in full every month
+- You will pay your balance in full every month

-- Are looking for a short-term credit card to use to increase their overall credit limit
+- You're looking for a short-term credit card to use to increase your overall credit limit

 Fortiva® Mastercard® Credit Card Review